greenelab/deep-review/sections/04_study.md

 expertise, in which case we may acknowledge the application area but not dive into merits or weaknesses of individual methods.*

+`TODO: dropped signaling subsection, decide whether to discuss in intro and why it has received less attention, @tag:Chen2015_trans_species as example`

 ### Gene expression

 Gene expression measurements characterize the abundance of many thousands of